 Cranbrook Loop: 850 km

 Starting in Cranbrook, in eastern British Columbia, the 850 km Hot Springs Route shares similarities of route and location to the winter sports-focused Powder Highway (see above).
-Driving the entire scenic loop through Creston, Nakusp, Revelstoke, Golden and can take seven days if you choose to stop and soak in the seven hot springs through the BC Kootenay Rockies.
+Driving the entire scenic loop through Creston, Nakusp, Revelstoke, Golden and can take seven days if you choose to stop and soak in the seven hot springs through the BC Canadian Rockies.
 Which of course, you must.
 I mean, seven days, seven hot springs, right?

 In addition to hot springs like Fairmont, Radium and Ainsworth Hot Springs, this route also showcases incredible mountain wildlife, Kootenay National Park, Mount Revelstoke, and the Creston Valley Wildlife Management Area.
 Stop in the village of New Denver on Slocan Lake, to visit the Nikkei Internment Memorial Centre.
 This museum and National Historic Site is dedicated to the history of the internment of Japanese Canadians during World War II.